 Contents

-What is Photography Composition?
+What is Composition?

-In photographic terms, photography composition is the arrangement of elements within the frame of a photograph.
-It’s about how the various elements in the scene, such as the subject, background, and foreground, are arranged to create a cohesive and aesthetically pleasing image.
-Good composition can help draw the viewer’s eye towards the main subject and develop a sense of balance and visual interest.
+How you arrange those subjects is composition.
+It’s also about how the various elements in the scene, such as the subject, background, and foreground, are arranged to create a cohesive and aesthetically pleasing image.
+Good composition can draw the viewer’s eye to the main subject and create a sense of balance and visual interest.

 1 | Frame Orientation